Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 Germany / France / Benelux Crunchyroll, Netflix, Wakanim (now Crunchyroll) High — large dub-language market

-Southeast Asia Crunchyroll, iQIYI, Viu, WeTV, bilibili High — fastest-growing theatrical market
+Southeast Asia Crunchyroll, iQIYI, Viu, WeTV, bilibili High — rapidly growing theatrical market

 Latin America Crunchyroll, Netflix, Amazon Medium — large Spanish/Portuguese dub appetite